whatmakeart/whatmakeart.github.io/content/digital-fabrication/laser-cutting/laser-cut-joints.md

 <figcaption>

-_laser-cut snap-lock assembly_ by Amy Makes Stuff
+_laser-cut snap-lock assembly_ by Amy Makes Stuff [^amy]

 </figcaption>
 </figure>

 ## Further Reading

+- [Fusion 360 Finger Joint Add-in](https://github.com/FlorianPommerening/FingerJoints) is an add-in for Fusion 360 that creates finger joints on a model in Fusion 360 written by Florian Pommerening.
-[Flaticulation: Laser Cutting Joints with Articulated Angles](https://www.chiaofang.tw/research/flaticulation/Flaticulation.pdf) [^flaticulation] is a research paper by Chiao Fang, Vivian Hsinyueh Chan, and Lung-Pan Cheng that demonstrates how to make laser cut joints that snap into specific angles other than the typical 90 degree joint for laser cut assemblies.
+- [Flaticulation: Laser Cutting Joints with Articulated Angles](https://www.chiaofang.tw/research/flaticulation/Flaticulation.pdf) [^flaticulation] is a research paper by Chiao Fang, Vivian Hsinyueh Chan, and Lung-Pan Cheng that demonstrates how to make laser cut joints that snap into specific angles other than the typical 90 degree joint for laser cut assemblies.

 ## References